pennersr/django-allauth/docs/account/signals.rst

 There are several signals emitted during authentication flows.
 You can hook to them for your own needs.

+- ``allauth.account.signals.authentication_step_completed(request, user, method, **kwargs)``
+    Sent when an authentication step was completed.
+Note that this does not imply that the user is fully signed in.
+For example, consider a case where a user authenticates using a password, but still needs to complete the 2FA challenge.

 - ``allauth.account.signals.user_logged_in(request, user)``
     Sent when a user logs in.